 ~Judge CRO (Charles Royston)

-Backed project this year
+Backed projects this year

-9 pledges away from 2025 Star Backer
+5 pledges away from 2025 Star Backer